-Kingston Day Care is licensed under the Ministry of Education and works in partnership with three schools.
-We therefore, follow the Board of Education's lead on program closure due to inclement weather, in case of an emergency or as directed by a Federal, Provincial or Regional order.
+Kingston Day Care is licensed under the Ministry of Education and works in partnership with two School Boards: Algonquin & Lakeshore Catholic District School Board (ALCDSB) and Limestone District School Board (LDSB).
+We therefore, follow the School Boards' lead on program closure due to inclement weather, in case of an emergency or as directed by a Federal, Provincial or Regional order.

 If the school buses are not running our core programs will remain open however, if the weather worsens over the course of the day we may determine that it is necessary to close programs early to ensure KDC staff, children and families arrive home safely.
 Parents will be contacted and asked to collect their child as soon as they are able.
 KDC programs will remain open until all children have been picked up.
 Fees are applicable during a closure due to inclement weather affecting the broader community (i.e. school boards, businesses and other services).
 Fees may not be applicable if Kingston Day Care makes an independent decision to close due to weather or other circumstance and the broader community is not affected.

-In the event of a public emergency, such as an ice storm, clients are requested to access the Algonquin and Lakeshore Catholic District School Board and the Limestone District School Board's website for updates; listen to local radio station announcements and/or call your child care centre for an up to date voice message.
-Families using Trillium Child Care Centre must contact Collins Bay Child Care Centre at 613-634-6694 for an update on the Trillium location.
+In the event of a public emergency, such as an ice storm, clients are requested to access the Algonquin and Lakeshore Catholic District School Board and the Limestone District School Board's website for updates; listen to local radio station announcements and/or call your child care centre for an up to date voice message or watch for a post on our Facebook page.